AFGamesYT/AFGamesYT/README.md

 ## Hello!

-I am a Python and Dart (Flutter) developer. 🐍🎯
+I am a Python and Dart (Flutter) developer. 🐍🎯\n
-I can speak English, Latvian and Russian. 🗣️
+I can speak English, Latvian and Russian. 🗣️\n
 I am from Latvia.

 # ✅ My Hard Skills: